 Thinking of a long-distance journey on the Florida Circumnavigational Saltwater Paddling Trail?
-Several factors and considerations should be part of your preparation and planning.
+Want to paddle the entire trail?
+You can choose to tackle the trail in segments over several years or attempt a thru paddle all at once.
+Either way, several factors and considerations should be part of your preparation and planning.